gsoc2/dep-graph/README.md

   name: string;
   version: string;
   dependencies?: {
-    [depName: string]: DepTree
+    [depName: string]: DepTree;
   };
 }
 ```

 The `legacy` conversion functions aim to maintain extra data that might be attached to the dep-tree and is dependant upon in code that wasn't yet updated to use solely dep-graphs:

-* `targetOS` which exists on tree roots for Docker scans
+- `targetOS` which exists on tree roots for Docker scans
-* `versionProvenance` which might exist on the nodes of maven trees, storing information about the source manifest that caused the specfic version to be resolved
+- `versionProvenance` which might exist on the nodes of maven trees, storing information about the source manifest that caused the specfic version to be resolved